##Spawn cubes dynamically and manipulate them using Skookum

 So we could spawn and manipulate our cubes inside the

 Master, but we can do something even better.
 We can create our own

 Level2.
-Highlight the newly created subclass and hit + again and create a constructor
+Ensure the the newly created subclass is selected, open the New Class or Member pane again and create a default constructor

 Mindinto our current level.
 Go to your